19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Moneys payable on death of member

-25\.—(1) Subject to such conditions as may be prescribed by the Board, any member of the Fund may, by a memorandum executed in such manner as may be prescribed by the Board, nominate any person to receive in his own right —
+25\.—(1) Subject to such conditions as may be prescribed by the Board, any member of the Fund who is at least 16 years of age may, by a memorandum executed in such manner as may be prescribed by the Board, nominate any person to receive in his own right —

 (a) such portion of the amount payable on the member’s death out of the Fund as the memorandum shall indicate —